 Abel is mentioned in at least six books of the Bible and yet we know very little about him.
-Actually three of the times are in the New Testament.
-He was killed in Genesis, the first book of the Old Testament!
+Actually three of the times are in the New Testament, and he was killed in Genesis!
 We know he was a son of Adam and Eve.
 We know that he was killed out of jealousy by his brother, Cain, even though the Bible says he was innocent.
-Abel was faithful, but somehow over-powered by his brother.
-But perhaps the most wonderful statement in the Scripture above is "through his faith he is still speaking."
-Many people are able to speak through their faith after they have left this earth.
-We don't think of it.
-We remember them as a great Christian who influenced us, or a wonderful person.
-But we don't think they are still speaking to us, or do we?

-We know that Abel was a shepherd, not the highest position in the social order.
-But, if we take a second look at the role of a shepherd we can see that it may not have had a high status at that time according to society, but it earned an honest living.
-Exploring the duties and the fact that Christ has been called a shepherd makes us think a second time about the importance of the shepherd.

-The shepherds were the ones chosen to receive the news that Christ was being born.
-We also recall that Christ said "I am the good shepherd: the good shepherd giveth his life for the sheep."
+We know that Abel was a shepherd, not the highest job in the rank.
+But, if we take a second to explore the role of a shepherd, we can see that it may have been his role not for that time alone to earn a living, but he led the way for us.
+Remember that the shepherds were the ones told that Christ was being born.
+We recall that Christ said "I am the good shepherd: the good shepherd giveth his life for the sheep."
 John 10:11